Healthy Homes Assessment Manor Park

 Home Assessments Manor Park for Rental Properties

-There are a myriad of things to look over in a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are numerous concerns to look over in the home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
 The most common are:

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can be extremely costly for property managers and landlords.
-For professional advice get in touch today to book your rental properties home evaluation.
+The consequences of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling could be significant for landlords and property managers.
+For professional assistance, get in touch today to schedule your rental property house assessment.

 home assessments for rental properties